Dallas Chest Pain Emergency Care

 Not all chest pain is an emergency.
 If your pain gets worse or better when you move a certain way and/or there are no other symptoms, then you are probably not dealing with an emergency

 Anxiety attacks can also mimic the symptoms of a heart attack.
 If you are under the age of 40 and have a diagnosed anxiety disorder, this could be the source of your pain.
-However, taking chances can be dangerous and if you believe you are having a heart attack then you need to contact 911 immediately.
+However, taking chances can be dangerous and if you believe you are having a heart attack then you need to contact 911 or go to your local ER.

 Advance ER is the local, 24-hour resource for emergency care in Dallas.
 Contact us to learn more.